w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 accounts when the account participates in activities on-chain (staking, voting, etc.), but these are not customizable.

-Locks account for the `frozen` balance of your wallet.
-This is the balance that can be `free` but not transferrable, and locked on [staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).
+Locks are accounted for within the `frozen` balance of the account.
+This is the balance that can be `free` but not transferrable, and locked in [staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).

 Locks overlap (in both size and time), and the general rule is that: